|Nutrition Facts (per serving)|

 Whisk together the eggs with milk, 1/4 cup brown sugar, vanilla extract, 1 teaspoon ground cinnamon, and a pinch of salt.
 Feel free to use a blender for the milk mixture.

-Sprinkle over the soaked bread and bake for about 25 to 35 minutes, until nicely browned.
+If using, sprinkle the streusel over the soaked bread.
+Add pecans on top, if using.
+Bake for about 25 to 35 minutes, until nicely browned.